sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 You should now be able to submit search requests, and your results should be returned.
 Try searching for various items and inspecting your results.
 If you're unsure what to search for, here are a few suggestions: "satya nadella", "financial reporting", "security issues", "Azure", "cognitive services", "cloud", "sql server", "learnai", "reports".
 Try to search using both the menu button and typing search + enter + the term you want to search for.

-## Step 4 (optional) - Using break points to understand the search flow
+## Step 4 - Using break points to understand the search flow

 If you want to dive slightly deeper into calling the Azure Cognitive Search API and processing the results, we have provided some guidance on how to do so with break points.